akshay-sihag/brevo-bulk-sms-sending-python-script/README.md

 ```

 2. **Configure the app:**
+   - If using secrets: API key will be automatically loaded ✅
-   - Enter your Brevo API Key in the sidebar
+   - If not using secrets: Enter your Brevo API Key in the sidebar
    - Set the Sender Name (max 11 characters for alphanumeric)
    - Write your SMS message content
    - Optionally add a tag for tracking